ZenCPP/Zen/README.md

 Documentation will soon be available on [the official website][1].
 For now, you will have to consult the header files in `include/zen/` to learn more.
 Alternatively, you can try to build the documentation locally using [Doxygen][2].

-## Coding standard

-We try to mimick the C++ standard library coding conventions as much as possible, in the same way the Boost project does.

- - All identifiers are written in `snake_case`, unless it is a template parameter.
-Template parameters are always written in `CamelCase`.
- - When there is potential confusion about whether a source object is a type, a function or something else, we append the `_t` suffix to the name.
- - Functions that construct a certain type are prefixed with `make_`, e.g.
-   `make_program` or `make_cloned`.

-As a general rule of thumb, the code should be compatible with the standard library and be as clear as possible.

 ## License